 buffet.
 2. an instrument for doing or teaching arithmetic.
-On this are drawn lines; a counter on the lowest line is one; on the next, ten; on the third, a hundred, etc.
+On this are drawn lines; a counter on the low est line is one; on the next, ten; on the third, a hundred, etc. on the spaces, counters denote half the number of the line above.
+Other schemes are called by the same name, as the calculating frame employed by the employed by the Chinese, which con-sists of wires stretched in a framework, with sists of wires stretched in a framework, with counters sliding on the wires.

 3. in architecture, a slab atop the capital of a column.
-It is square in the Tuscan, Doric, and Ionic orders, but its sides are arched inward in the Corinthian and Composite.
-The name is also given to a concave molding on the capital of the Tuscan pedestal, and to the plinth above the boltel in the Tuscan and Doric orders.
+It is square in the Tuscan.
+Doric, and Ionic orders, but its sides are arched inward in the Corinthian and Composite.
+The name is also given to a concave molding on abacus major; a trough used for washing ore in mines.